Employee Benefits Packages for Small Businesses in Canada

 Additional Specialty Benefits to Strengthen Coverage

-In addition to core health benefits, a variety of supplemental “specialty” benefits can enhance wellness coverage.
+In addition to core employee benefits packages for small businesses, a variety of supplemental “specialty” benefits can enhance wellness coverage.

 benefits packages for small businesses important